sophiagracelydia/SSB/README.md

 Generally, SSB interview is conducted for 5 days in a stretch.
 Let me explain the entire process and my experience over it.
 * Day 1 - OIR & PPDT
 * Day 2 - Psychology Test (TAT, WAT, SRT, SD) + Interview
-* Day 3 - GTO 1(GD, GPE, PGPT, GOR, lecturette)
+* Day 3 - GTO 1(GD, GPE, PGPT, HGT, GOR, lecturette)
-* Day 4 - GTO 2(IO, HGT, CT, FGT)
+* Day 4 - GTO 2(IO, CT, FGT)
 * Day 5 - Conference

 ## Day 1
 On the first day we were asked to assemble in front of the SSB 12 selection board Bangalore at 6.AM [5th Nov 2022].
 Then they asked us to show the application form, call up letter and 10th certificate.
 After the first round of verification completed, we were asked to have breakfast and came back for our chest numbers.
 There were 98 reported initially and my chest number was 55.

-Once getting the chest number we were separated into 3 rows: 1st – Freshers, 2nd – Screened Out and 3rd Repeaters.
+Once getting the chest number we were separated into 3 rows: \
+1st – Freshers \
+2nd – Screened Out \
+3rd Repeaters \

 Then we went to a big hall to complete filling our identification form, xerox copy of 10th, 12th, graduation, 8 semester marksheets and TA (For freshers).
 After completing our forms, we were taken to AV hall.
 They gave the instructions for the OIR & PPDT.

 ### OIR & PPDT (Officer's Intelligence Rating and Picture Perception and Description Test)